seunggyupark/brewery-app/README.md

 • Internal management tool at my previous role for managing beer production lifecycle and data.

-• Reliable solution that created the ability to easily manage the production process by digitizing the paper procedure, saving >$75,000 annually.
+• Reliable solution that easily managed the production process by digitizing the paper procedure, saving >$75,000 annually.
 Included automation for repetitive tasks as well.

 **Demo**